 You can use a high speed steel woodturning scraper or a graver.
 A graver, which you can easily make yourself, was traditionally made from square section tool steel with a diagonal flat, leaving a long point at one corner.
 You could convert a triangular or square file, but a high speed steel tool bit would be better.
 A round high speed steel bar ground with a pyramid point would work.
 It would be similar to a woodturning point tool, but with a more obtuse point.
 Use a graver a bit like a skew chisel.
 Its edges (not the point) can plane off long, thin curly shavings from steel.

 Brass likes tools with zero top rake, so responds well to scrapers.
 Tools leave a polished surface on brass.
 Aluminium turns with a graver or even a small short-beveled bowl gouge.
 Cutting speeds are lower than for wood, but because only small items are possible, the normal low-speed setting on the lathe is probably OK.
 Some metal alloys are more free-cutting and ‘turnable’ than others.
 A file will shape the item and remove chatter marks if necessary.
-Even on a lightweight lathe you can make simple shapes in steel using a file or a rotating grinding wheel held in a drill chuck.
+Even on a lightweight lathe you can make simple shapes (for example putting a pointed end on a short bit of rod) in steel using a file, an angle grinder or a rotating grinding wheel held in a drill chuck.

 Safety when turning metal on a wood lathe

 Turning with a scraper can make chips like little needles.
 They can get in your skin like splinters.
 But gloves are risky around moving machinery because they can catch and drag your hand in.
-Thin ‘rubber’ gloves that tear are safer.
-A bad dig-in could wrench the cutting tool badly enough to break it and perhaps cause injury.
+Thin ‘rubber’ gloves that can easily tear are safer.
+A bad dig-in could wrench the cutting tool hard enough to break it and perhaps cause injury.
 A file thrown back by the chuck jaws can injure you.
-They must always be used with a proper handle to stop the tang impaling your hand.
+Tools must always be used with a proper handle to stop the tang impaling your hand.